We buy, consign and sell antique bottles in our online auction - including old whiskey, bitters, sodas, water,

 General Auction Rules

-Bidding: You can call anytime up to closing time and find out what the current bid is.
-You can also give a "top bid"; meaning that is the limit you will go.
-If you have a "top bid" of $350.00, for example, and nobody else wants to pay more than $250.00, the item will go for $275.00 plus the 12% buyers premium.
-We will not disclose the amount of the "top bids" or number of bidders or consignors at any time during the auction.
+Bidding: You can view on the Internet or call anytime up to closing time and find out what the current bid is.
+A lot of customers will also give a “top bid”; meaning that is the limit you will go.
+This can always be “upped” depending on your disposition.
+If you have a “top bid” of $350.00, for example, and nobody else wants to pay more than $250.00, the item will go for $275.00 plus the 12% buyers premium.
+We will not disclose the amount of the “top bids” or number of bidders or consignors at any time during the auction.
 Bids not in correct raise amounts will be rounded down.
+We do ask that bidders without a computer not wait until the last minute to call and ask for multiple individual bids.
+We also ask that potential bidders not call in the last few minutes for descriptions or further information regarding a particular bottle or bottles.
+Catalogs are sent out a week before the auction starts as well as the online auction being available for a minimum of two weeks so there is plenty of time to know what you are bidding on.
+Please be aware that we can only help you if time allows.

 Non-payers: Any winning bidder who does not honor their bids, that is to say, does not pay for their winning lot(s), will be disqualified from bidding in any further auctions.
 American Bottle Auctions reserves the right to disallow anyone from bidding or participating in the auction.
 If you need more time to make a payment, please let us know in advance.
 If you need more time in paying for items you’ve won, we will work with you as long as we are notified in advance.